abchapman93/VA_COVID-19_NLP_BSV/README.md

 components to the pipeline.

 # Overview
-This repository implements a version of the system described in **A Natural Language Processing System for National COVID-19 Surveillance in the US Department of Veterans Affairs** (add link to open review.)
+This repository implements a version of the system described in [A Natural Language Processing System for National COVID-19 Surveillance in the US Department of Veterans Affairs](https://openreview.net/forum?id=ZQ_HvBxcdCv).

 The NLP system is designed as a [spaCy](https://spacy.io/) processing pipeline.
 Most components are implemented as part of the
 [medSpaCy](https://github.com/medspacy/medspacy) package.